ssdm0n/aptk/README.md

-  -u, --upgrade         update your system on linux system -a, --add             add repo image server and key on your linux -r, --repositories    change your repositories on linux -l, --log             change your repositories on linux -w, --writer          show writer contact adress and about -e, --explanation     show software explanation
+  -u, --upgrade         update your system on linux system -a, --add             add repo image server and key on your linux -r, --repositories    change your repositories on linux -l, --log             show your aptk log
+  -w, --writer          show writer contact adress and about -e, --explanation     show software explanation